Johnny Burnett (baseball): Nine-hit game

 Burnett's nine hits came in 11 at bats on July 10, 1932, while batting second and playing shortstop, as listed below.
-He also scored four runs and had two RBIs, and defensively committed one error while recording five putouts and five assists.
+He also scored four runs and had two runs batted in (RBIs), and defensively committed one error while recording five putouts and five assists.
 His team lost, as the Athletics defeated the Indians in 18 innings by a score of 18–17.